pappasam/pappasam.github.io/content/articles/docker-python-install-wheels.rst

    Exception: you need a C compiler to build uWSGI

 Consistent with the uWSGI documentation, our system has said that we "need a C compiler to build uWSGI".
-Guess we'll need to make that happen somehow...
+We'll do that in example 2.

 Example 2: large build with C compiler installed
 ------------------------------------------------

 In this example, we'll install our system dependencies so uWSGI can actually be built.

-Copy the following code into a file called "Dockerfile.big".
+Copy the following code into a file called "Dockerfile.big":

 .. include:: docker-python-install-wheels/Dockerfile.big
     :code: docker